glasnt/talks/2019_05_PyConUS.podium/slides.md

 background-image: url("images/wool_macro.jpg")
 ???

 they also sell wool.
-DMC Tapestry Wool is a thicker medium, and while I've been using the word "cross-stitch" so far, technically you can't really use it for Cross-stitch.
+DMC Tapestry Wool is a thicker medium, and the one I prefer to work in.

-The physical medium of these thread is interesting.
----

-class: title
-# ⊠⊠⊠
-### Cross Stitch
-# ⧄⧄⧄
-### Half Stitch

-???

-if you have a very tight canvas; in cross-stitch you'll have say an Aida 14ct Cloth, to fill a square you would use, say, three ply of the floss in a cross-pattern.
-Complete this around your canvas, and you fill in all the gaps and create a complete image.

-With the wool, however, it's too thick to use 14ct.
-I personally work in 10ct canvas, and with this medium I can only use half-sttich.
-A single half-stitch fills the square, so it works at scale.

----

-background-image: url("images/wool_macro.jpg")

-???
+I prefer to work in it because, well, my eyesight is already going, and I prefer the chunky effect it has.

 but this is where the fun comes in.